 While the roads are seldom slippery in the warm weather months, there are risks that you need to know about when traveling near a truck in Odessa or elsewhere in Missouri or Kansas.
 Specifically, you need to be alert to the potential danger caused by:

-Of course, it isn’t just weather and extended daylight that causes accidents.
+Of course, it isn’t just weather and extended daylight that cause truck accidents.
 All of the other factors that can lead to truck crashes at other times of the year are still risks in the spring.